anmolagarwal999/Concurrency-and-Synchronization-Methods/stint_1/ans_2/readme.md

 * The constraint in pdf that at max 8 students(maybe lesser) can be vaccinated in a single vaccination phase by hospital will be adhered to.
 * The number of vaccination zones, students or companies won't exceed 500
 * I have induced a hardcoded 1 sec gap between vaccine batch being ordered and it being delivered
+* The pharma companies will resume vaccine production only after the consumption(and not 'sale') of all its current baches.
+So if a case arises where the total number of vaccine batches produced by all the companies is less than 'm', the vaccination zones remain wothout a batch even though there is a company which is idle at the moment.